Cost Update

 Do I need a permit for deck building in Charlotte?

 Yes, in almost all cases.
-If the deck is attached to your home or is more than 30 inches off the ground, Mecklenburg County requires a permit.
-Even for a freestanding "floating" deck, it is best to check with LUESA to ensure you aren't violating any setback requirements or easement rules.
+If the deck is attached to the house or is more than 30 inches above the ground, Mecklenburg County requires a permit.
+Even if it's a small ground-level "floating" deck, check your HOA rules, as neighborhoods like Highland Creek have very specific aesthetic requirements.

 Check the latest deck building costs for Charlotte and other cities on LookupCost.com.